-When asked about what Sufi imagines his life will be 10 years from now, and he mentioned that he isn’t someone who extensively plans out his life.
-He doesn’t want to dream dreams, because you can’t be stress free if you bound yourself with a plan that you mapped out when you were 17!
+When asked about what Sufi imagines his life will be ten years from now, and he mentioned that he isn’t someone who extensively plans out his life.
+He doesn’t want to dream, because you can’t be stress-free if you bound yourself with a plan that you mapped out when you were 17!

-“You’re bound to be depressed if you fail at something that wasn’t really meant for you, you’re bound to be depressed if you“
+“You’re bound to be depressed if you fail at something that wasn’t meant for you, you’re bound to be depressed if you.”

 Although Safian Bin Rizwan finds it really hard to detach himself from writing, he says its not something he would pursue in the future as a career.
 He clearly explains it to us as: